tomxiong/AppMonitor/README.md

 ```

 Look will be started as a web server on port `5959`, you can access it by pointing your browser to: `http://[yourhost]:5959`
+NodeAppMonitor also binding this port as a websocket server, then any websocket client can conneting it and get performance data.

 # Options